-The majority of DDC's design work is issued under contracts known collectively as the 8/20, or previously as the 8/24.
+The majority of DDC's design work is issued under 26 contracts.
 These contracts are used for all DDC projects up to $50 million in construction value, with the exception of certain engineering and specialty work.
-Currently, the 8/20 consists of two groups of requirement contracts - a group of 8 firms hired to work on design projects where the construction value is between $15 million and $50 million, and a group of 20 small firms who are hired to work on design projects up to $15 million in construction value.
+The 26 contracts consist of groups of requirement contracts based on estimated values of construction costs.

 DDC also administers stand-alone, project specific contracts, typically for very large projects with a construction value of more than $50 million.
 These are procured through a project-specific Request for Proposals (RFP), which is done via a two-stage selection process.
 In the first stage, firms submit their qualifications using a streamlined submittal designed to ensure that the widest range of qualified firms can participate with minimal cost and effort.
 A short list is then established by DDC based on these submittals.
 The short-listed firms move on to the second stage, which requires a more detailed technical submittal and includes an interview with DDC's selection committee, including an outside professional peer.

 Any licensed and registered architect or engineer, and any construction manager may respond to a DDC RFP.
 Firms are selected for award of contracts based on their ability to deliver architectural, engineering, or construction management excellence across a broad range of programmatic, civic and urban sites, for both public and private clients.
 It is not necessary for firms to have a New York City-based practice, although a local presence is required.

 What can our firm expect if we are awarded a contract?